DFE-Digital/bat-design-history/app/posts/teacher-success/2025-01-25-existing-evidence-review.md

   - user research
   - alpha
 ---
-The Teacher Success team was formed in January 2025 and picked up work started by a squad working on the Register Trainee Teachers service who were investigating trainee dropouts.
+The Teacher Success team was formed in January 2025 and took over work started by a squad working on the Register trainee teachers service, which was investigating trainee dropouts.

 This meant that several rounds of research exploring the trainee problem space had been done.